balwes/bwest-uggelberg/README.md

 in a test case are used by Mocha to pass or fail the test.
-Both of these tools are useful because the project uses test-driven development, where the workflow is dependent on a solid framework for testing.
+Both of these tools are useful because the project uses test-driven development, where the workflow is dependent on a solid framework for testing. **Nyc** (the command line interface of Istanbul) is used to add code coverage info after running the test suite.

 **Node-fetch** brings the JavaScript function window.fetch to Node.js.
 The function is used to download COVID-19 and